Field Mapping & Required Fields

 Adding a Comment

-At times it can be helpful to add a comment to a step in a connector.
-This could be a short summary on the purpose of the step, a reminder note yourself about the mappings, or anything you would like to make note of.
+Adding a comment to a step in a connector can be helpful.
+This could be a summary of the purpose of the step, a reminder about the mappings, or anything else you would like to note.

 Copying an Object

-You might also find it useful to make a copy of an object you have already created, so that you can use the mappings you have previously setup, rather than starting from scratch.
+You might also find it useful to make a copy of an object you have already created, to use the mappings you have previously set up, rather than starting from scratch.

-To do this, hover your mouse of the triangle dropdown menu next to "Edit" and select the "Copy Object" button.
-Once you click the button, a copy of the object will appear directly below the object you have just created.
-After you new object has been created, you can choose to Reorder Objects at the bottom of the connector if you would like to change the order of steps.
+To do this, hover your mouse over the drop-down menu next to "Edit" and select "Copy Object".
+A copy of the object will appear directly below the object you created.
+You can choose Reorder Objects at the bottom of the connector to change the order of steps after the new object has been created.

 Note: You cannot use this feature to copy an object from one connector to a different connector.
 The only way to accomplish this is to make a copy of your form, which will copy your connector setup by default.